 Contact your Child Support Agency

 Your court order continues after a job loss

-The child support charging does not automatically stop when the source of income ends.
-You must modify your child support order if you wish to reduce the charging amount.
+The child support you owe is court-ordered.
+Only a court order can change the amount you are already court-ordered to pay.
+A monthly child support obligation does not automatically stop when the source of income ends.
+You must modify your child support order if you wish to reduce or increase the charging amount.
 It takes a new court order to change the existing court order.

 Receiving unemployment benefits

+Sometimes unemployment benefits take a while before they start.
 Your next child support payment may be due before you get your first unemployment check.
-If your employer withheld payments from your paycheck, Department of Economic and Employment Development (DEED) may withhold child support payments from your unemployment insurance checks.
+If your employer withheld payments from your paycheck, the Department of Economic and Employment Development (DEED) may withhold child support payments from your unemployment insurance checks.

 Consequences for not paying child support

 If your circumstances have changed, nformation about these topics may help.